AlbertoIzq/Concert_API/README.md

 - Add filtering and sorting for Artist
 - Add pagination for Artist
 - Add Genre, Language and Service Controllers
+- Add logging to all action methods
+- Change logging messages by using const strings from Utility project.
+Add reflection to get method name and class name to add it into logging message.

 _BUGS_